DGieseke/Portfolio/README.md

 # Daniel Gieseke | Data Science Portfolio
 Thanks for visiting my data science portfolio.
 This portfolio is composed of several data-focused projects showcasing my skills in analytics, machine learning, Python, SQL, and other data-oriented abilities.
 These projects are presented in the form of GitHub repositories, which link to the Jupyter Notebooks used to create my projects.
-Below are quick links to these projects, and further down are quick synopses and visualizations of these projects.
+Below are quick links to these projects, and further down are snapshots of the visualizations created in conjunction with these projects.

 <b> Interested in My Tableau Portfolio? </b> Please visit my Tableau Public portfolio <a href="https://public.tableau.com/app/profile/daniel.gieseke">here!</a>